 Descriptions - Essential Oils

-Essential Oils and CO2 Descriptions & Precautions
+Essential Oils Descriptions & Precautions

 All our essential oils are of the highest quality.
-Being located in Miami, Florida, one of the busiest trade ports in the U.S., we are able to import the majority of the oils ourselves and thus, are able to pass on the savings to our customers.
+Being located near Miami, Florida, one of the busiest trade ports in the U.S., we are able to import the majority of the oils ourselves and thus, are able to pass on the savings to our customers.
 Unlike many of our competitors, we have eliminated the middle man and this is reflected in our prices.

 We are pleased to provide you with some very basic information on the essential oils we distribute.
 If you're not already knowledgeable with the use, benefits and precautions of essential oils, you should acquire some basic knowledge of these topics prior to using the oils.
 It is generally recommended that essential oils be diluted in carrier or fixed oils and not applied directly to the skin.
-Please refer to the many books we offer in the event you need to learn or update your essential oil knowledge.

 We strongly recommend that you seek qualified medical attention for any unresolved, undiagnosed or medical condition.
-We sell all our products to persons who wish to use the raw materials to create a finished product or obtain a desired result.
-We are in no way to be held responsible for misuse or improper storing of any of our products; it is up to the end user to become fully informed of the pros/cons of each product prior to its use, as well as to keep the products away from children, pets and the chronically or mentally ill.
+We offer our products to persons who wish to use our raw materials to create a finished product or obtain a desired result.
+We are in no way to be held responsible for misuse or improper storing of any of our products; it is up to the end user to become fully informed of the pros/cons of each product prior to its use as well as to keep the products away from children, pets and the chronically or mentally ill.
 Ingestion of as little as a few drops of an essential oil could prove fatal to humans and pets.
 Please act responsibly and store these products and all cosmetic raw materials in a safe manner.

-While we've done our best to include in this page all the essential oils we offer, from time to time you may find that not all essential oils we offer are listed here.
+While we've done our best to include in this page lots of the essential oils we offer, from time to time you may find that not all essential oils we offer are listed here.
 If that's the case, all you need to do is use our Search feature, search for the essential oil you require and read the description posted on the page belonging to that oil.

 Allspice: Its aroma is similar to a mixture of pepper, clove and cinnamon....it is spicy and warm, like the spice.
 Allspice is stimulating and vitalizing.
 It has been used to treat dental and viral infections, sinusitis, bronchitis, colds, depression, nervous exhaustion, arthritis, fatigue, flatulence.
 Debatable whether it should be used in massage since it is such a powerful oil.
 Personally, we find it a wonderful addition to a massage blend for sore muscles and arthritis.
 May irritate the skin and mucous membranes.
 A very warming oil, gets the circulation going.
 Blends well with frankincense, ginger, lemon and orange.